xingchengyusi/find-share-trails/README.md

 # Find and Share Trails

-This is a web application that use React builded by Dajun Gu and Ching-Wei Lin.
+This is a web application that use React builded by Dajun Gu and Ching-Wei Lin in CS465 Full-Stack Web Application course.

 ## Function